RythenGlyth/gosh/README.md

 # GOSHell
-GOShell (or GOSH in short) is a userfriendly customizable shell written in Golang
+GOShell (or *gosh* in short) is a userfriendly customizable shell written in Golang

-## Supported Platforms
-- Windows
-- Linux
+All major platforms (Windows, Linux, BSD, macOS) should be supported, once we update [termios](github.com/scrouthtv/termios).

 ## Still in development